 Enable live/on access scanning from ClamAV

-To ensure that your shared folders are automatically scanned for malware, you now need to configure them for "On Access Scans".
+In order for your shared folders to be automatically scanned for malware, you must now configure them for "On Access Scans".
 Once activated, all data traffic in these folders will be monitored.
 If a malicious program is found, it is automatically deleted (depending on the configuration) or moved to the quarantine folder.

 Enable and configure scheduled ClamAV scans